greenzorro/victor42.eth/content/post-en/折腾与思考/AI元认知 - 用了这么久，你真了解它吗？.md

 >
 > Assistant says:

-The phrase "You are a helpful assistant..." is a "system prompt"—hardcoded instructions invisible to you.
+The phrase "You are a helpful assistant..." is a "system prompt" - hardcoded instructions invisible to you.

 So, it's not just answering a question; it's continuing a scripted interaction between a user and an assistant.
 It predicts and appends what an assistant would likely say.